Wounded quarks and diquarks in heavy ion collisions: Comments and discussion

 In conclusion, we have formulated a model in which the soft collisions of the nucleon are described in terms of interactions of its two constituents: a quark and a diquark.
 The model can be adjusted to describe very precisely the elastic proton-proton scattering data.
 Supplemented with the idea of wounded constituents, the model accounts rather well for the centrality dependence of particle production in the central rapidity region at RHIC energies.

 \textbf{Acknowledgements}

 We have greatly profited from discussion with Wieslaw Czyz to whom we also like to thank for a critical reading of the manuscript.
 Discussions with B. Wosiek, M. Praszalowicz and correspondence with G. Ripka are also highly appreciated.
+This investigation was partly supported by the MEiN research grant 1 P03B 045 29 (2005-2008) and the Polish Science Foundation (FNP) scholarship for the year 2006.